arcticbog/garden/content/Teach everyone DBT but don't call it DBT and just call it "accepting you don't know anything, sorry"..md

 "Through her work, Linehan realized the importance of two concepts in mental health.
 One of these was that to achieve meaningful and happy lives, people must learn to accept things as they are.
 The other was that change is necessary for growth and happiness."
 [Marsha Linehan, DBT's creator](https://en.wikipedia.org/wiki/Marsha_M._Linehan)

+DBT is about simulatenously holding multiple truths, and thinking "oh nice" and not "this is difficult and incompatible with my current operating system and it hurts."
+That's why DBT is the most effective way of overcoming Borderline personality disorder: you're upgrading the OS to entertain the possibility of truth in flow.